caleblopez96/caleblopez96.github.io/README.md

-**Caleb Lopez** <br>
+**Hello!
+My name is Caleb** <br>
-Hello!
-My name is Caleb and I am a full-time student currently pursuing an Associate in Arts degree at Glendale Community College while concurrently fulfilling the prerequisites for admission to Arizona State University's BS in Full-Stack Web Development program.
+I am a full-time student currently pursuing an Associate in Arts degree at Glendale Community College while concurrently fulfilling the prerequisites for admission to Arizona State University's BS in Full-Stack Web Development program.

 I am passionate about logical problem solving and UI/UX design which made the decision to pursue full-stack web development easy.
 I prioritize writing maintainable and scalable code and understand how important attention to detail is for a full-stack web developer.
 <br>